solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 distribution across different epochs, the partitioning of all rewards will be done as follows.

-First, the reward results are sorted by account's Pubkey, and randomly shuffled with a fast `rng` seeded by current epoch.
+The reward results are sorted by Stake Account address, and randomly shuffled with a fast `rng` seeded by current epoch.
 The shuffled reward results are then divided into `M` chunks.
 This process will ensure that the reward distribution is deterministic for the current epoch, while also introducing a degree of